davopaco/web-development/README.md

 - **Calculator**: Calculator created only on the frontend.
 - **Article Manager**: Helps make complex searches through articles consumed through an API, with a pagination module.
 - **Movies Page**: Lists movies consumed through an API.
-- **Starwars Movies**: Lists starwars movies consumed through the [starwars API](https://swapi.dev/), using hexagonal architecture represented usign a class diagram.
+- **Starwars Movies**: Lists starwars movies consumed through the [starwars API](https://swapi.dev/), using hexagonal architecture structurally represented using a class diagram.